 6. How do I know if I need a brain detox?

-Symptoms including brain fog, poor memory, difficulty concentrating, fatigue, changes in mood, irritability, and sleep issues can be signs of impaired waste-removal processes within the central nervous system and indicate that you may benefit from a brain detox.
+Symptoms such as brain fog, poor memory, difficulty concentrating, fatigue, changes in mood, irritability, and sleep issues can be signs of impaired waste-removal processes within the central nervous system and indicate that you may benefit from a brain detox.

 Sources